 What Is the UltraPro Short Dow30?

-Holding SDOW is a similar position as shorting the Dow with leverage, though your risks are limited to the price of the ETF.
-An investor who buys SDOW is bearish on the Dow, and they think stocks on the Dow will fall in the short-term.
+Holding SDOW is a similar position as shorting the Dow with leverage, though your risks are limited to the ETF price.
+You'd buy the SDOW if you're bearish on the Dow, and think stocks will fall in the short term.

 |Fast Facts About UltraPro Short Dow30|